sellerlabs/haskell-workshop/README.md

 #### an open mind

-Haskell might look strange at first, but it's no more difficult than <insert language X here> to pick up!
+Haskell might look strange at first, but it's no more difficult than any other language!
 Keep an open mind and you'll be writing your own code in no time.

 ### Setting up the project